Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Proofs of Consistency of the NNR Estimator

 \subsection{Proof of Lemma~\ref{lemma:sufficient_RSC}}

-Our proof builds on \citet{chernozhukov2019inference} (see Lemma D.3 and Lemma D.4 in its Appendix) and extends it to accommodate serial correlation.
-The extension introduces additional technical complexity, particularly in deriving the high-probability upper bound for the empirical process under weak dependence.
-To address this problem, we apply the concentration inequality in \citet{samson2000concentration} to establish the concentration bound around the expectation of the empirical process.
-Furthermore, we use the block method introduced by \citet{yu1994rates}, constructing a new sequence with independent blocks to approximate the original sequence.
-When the block size is sufficiently large, the correlation between separated blocks becomes negligible, thus facilitating the theoretical analysis.
+Our proof builds on \citet{chernozhukov2019inference} (see Lemma D.3 and Lemma D.4 in their Appendix) and extends their results to accommodate serial correlation.
+The extension introduces additional technical complexity, particularly in deriving a high-probability upper bound for the empirical process under weak dependence.
+To address this issue, we apply the concentration inequality of \citet{samson2000concentration} to establish the concentration bound around the expectation of the empirical process.
+Furthermore, we employ the block method from \citet{yu1994rates}, a new sequence with independent blocks to approximate the original sequence.
+When the block size is sufficiently large, the dependence between separated blocks becomes negligible, thereby facilitating the theoretical analysis.

-It is worth noting that our proof strategy is not only applicable to models with homogeneous slopes, but with minor modifications, it can also be extended to accommodate heterogeneous slopes (e.g., \cite{chernozhukov2019inference}, \cite{ma2022detecting}).
-We believe the flexibility of our strategy enhances the applicability of our approach to a broader class of models.
+It is worth noting that our proof strategy is not only applicable to models with homogeneous slopes, but with minor modifications, can also be extended to accommodate heterogeneous slopes (e.g., \citet{chernozhukov2019inference}, \citet{ma2022detecting}).
+We believe that the flexibility of our strategy enhances the applicability of our approach to a broader class of models.

 \begin{prooflmm}{lemma:sufficient_RSC} Recall the definition of the constraints space: